Mohammad Hafeez: Recall in 2010

 In 2010 he was recalled for the third ICC World Twenty20 squad.
 His form was poor scoring only 39 runs and taking only 2 wickets in 6 matches.
 However he was subsequently selected for the T20Is and the ODIs on Pakistan's 2010 tour of England.
 He was the second highest Pakistani run scorer in the ODI series producing some solid opening partnerships with Kamran Akmal.
 Following this good form he was included in the squad that was selected to play South Africa in the UAE and he replaced disgraced skipper Salman Butt as an opening batsman in both Tests, achieving a batting average 32.50.
 He played in all 5 ODI matches ending up as the top run scorer and he also topped the bowling averages for the series.
-At the end of 2010 he was also selected for the party that would tour New Zealand and the West Indies and this resulted in him establishing himself as a regular in the Test, ODI and T20 teams.